-- Finding the best position for the body on the board; steering out from the shore; keeping the nose of the surfboard pointed toward the surf in order to cut through the waves; and not getting positioned sideways (in order to avoid getting caught by a wave and tumbled around) - Going around the break line (the point at which waves begin to break) when paddling out from the shore and not through it in order to allow other surfers plenty of space - Sharing the waves, staying out of the way of other surfers, and never taking off on a wave in front of another surfer (called "snaking") - Keeping the board by always using the ankle leash (it's dangerous to other surfers and swimmers when surfers let go of surfboards)
+- Finding the best position for the body on the board, steering out from the shore, keeping the nose of the surfboard pointed toward the surf to cut through the waves, and not getting positioned sideways (to avoid getting caught by a wave and tumbled around). - Going around the break line (the point at which waves begin to break) when paddling out from the shore and not through it to allow other surfers plenty of space. - Sharing the waves, staying out of the way of other surfers, and never taking off on a wave in front of another surfer (called "snaking"). - Keeping the board by always using the ankle leash (it is dangerous to other surfers and swimmers when surfers let go of surfboards).

-The ocean is best to surf, but some rivers and regions along the Great Lakes also can be suitable for surfing as long as the weather is warm.
+The ocean is best to surf, but some rivers and regions along the Great Lakes also can be suitable for surfing when the weather is warm.

-- Surfline glossary
+- Surfline

-- Tips for beginners and intermediate surfers, plus overviews on ocean safety and gear: Surfing Handbook
+- Surfing Handbook

 - International Surfing Association

-Talk to girls with disabilities and their caregivers.
-Ask about needs and accommodations with respect to water sports.
+Talk to Girl Scout members with disabilities and their caregivers.
+Ask about needs and accommodations.
 When planning to visit a waterfront at a park, contact the park office in advance.
-Also contact the instructor or facility teaching or hosting the surfing event.
-Ask about accommodating people with disabilities and make any possible accommodations to include girls with disabilities.
+Also contact the instructor or facility teaching or hosting the surfing event to ensure they are able to accommodate those with disabilities.